Camp Growden: 1933 Inland Northwest Civilian Conservation Corps

 In response to the Great Depression, President Franklin D. Roosevelt called for a series of New Deal programs including the establishment of a Civilian Conservation Corps (CCC).
 The CCC program was set up within a month of its authorization and by May 1933, the CCC's inland Northwest presence was established.
-The district was named for Fort George Wright in Spokane, Washington, which was the headquarters for the Fort George Wright District, and overseen by the Ninth Corps area command.
+The district was named for Fort George Wright in Spokane, Washington, which was the headquarters for the Fort George Wright District, and overseen by the Army Ninth Corps area command.
 Work in the Colville National Forest by the CCC started in spring 1933 with three temporary tent camps, T-4 Togo on Deadman Creek, T-5 Leese on Lost Lake near Mount Bonaparte, and T-6 Midget on Bolder Creek pass.
 Each was a tent camp set up with no permanent structures and over the summer worked on a number of projects.
 In November 1933 all three camps were closed.